 - Cold Turkey Sandwiches

 - Always reheat any meat during pregnancy.
-Same goes for deli meat – stay clear of these during pregnancy.
+The same goes for deli meat – stay clear of these during pregnancy.

-- Even virgin eggnog, it does contain raw eggs.
+- Even virgin eggnog does contain raw eggs.